Degrees and Certifications:

 Life has taken me many places.
 As a child, I lived in Germany and Italy which allowed me to travel around Europe.
 I have also been to Central America and hope to return one day soon.
 I enjoy learning, seeing new places, and trying new things.
 For this reason, travel has always been something I loved.

-I am the girl’s soccer coach for my fourth season.
-I grew up playing soccer and played for ten years.
+I am the girls’ soccer coach for my fifth season and the first season being the boys' soccer coach I grew up playing soccer and played for ten years.
 My primary position was goalie.
 Coaching is one of my favorite things!
 I am also a black belt in Taekwondo and compete a few times a year.
 I enjoy the exercise and competition of sports and look forward to working with your children both in the classroom and on the soccer field!

 I graduated from Westlake High School in Maryland.
 Then, spent time fumbling through life before I finally buckled down and complete my education.
 I went to college at Johnston County Community College and the continued on to North Carolina State University.
-I currently reside in Clayton with my wife, seven children, two dogs, and two cats.
-This is the start of my sixth year teaching, my third year at Meadow.
+I currently reside in Clayton with my wife, seven children, two dogs, and a cat.
+This is the start of my seventh year teaching, my fourth year at Meadow.
 Go Indians!

 Regular Day Schedule Early Release Schedule